 Injectafer has been strongly linked to a shockingly high risk for a very serious side effect: The medical condition hypophosphatemia.

 Hypophosphatemia is a dangerously low level of phosphate in the bloodstream – less than 0.81 millimoles per liter (mmol/L).
-When phosphate levels fall below 0.32 mmol/L, it reaches the level of severe hypophosphatemia, which can be fatal.
+When phosphate levels fall below 0.32 mmol/L, it reaches the level of severe hypophosphatemia (severe hpp), which can be life-threatening if untreated.

 Symptoms associated with hypophosphatemia include: